Saturday, 11 April 2015

 Present Wants have an edge over Future Wants

-Most of us give more weight at satisfying our more recent and present wants and postpone the future wants due to the reason of limited resources available with us in satisfying our wants.
-So we give more importance to our present wants and satisfy them first.
+Most of us give more weight to satisfying our most recent and present wants, and postpone other future wants due to the reason of limited resources available to us in satisfying them.
+So we give more importance to our present wants.

-Wants change according to place and time and person to person
+Wants Change according to Place and Time, and from person to person

-Advancement in economy and technology affects the wants greatly.
-Previously, we used to want for a Radio or a Telephone set.
-But now most of us, if not all of us, want to possess a TV set or mobile phone as our basic requirement.
-This is due to progress in economy and technology.
+Advances in the economy and technology greatly affect our wants.
+Previously, we wanted a radio or a telephone set.
+Now most of us, if not all of us, want to possess a TV set or a mobile phone as a basic requirement.
+This is due to progress in the economy and technology.

-Thus, we are able to see that Wants are capable of different characteristics and have variant satisfying levels according to circumstances and environmental factors.
+Thus, we can see that wants differ in characteristics and have varying levels of satisfaction according to circumstances and environmental factors.

-Human Wants, How they differ from Desires and their Satisfaction
+Human Wants: How they Differ from Desires, and Get Satisfied?

 Here, I am giving some basic knowledge and facts about desires and wants and their satisfaction.
-To know about Human Wants in Economics and their characteristics, we should first know about the difference between wants and desires and be able to distinguish the wants from desires.
+To understand Human Wants in Economics and their characteristics, we should first know the difference between wants and desires and be able to distinguish each from the other.

 What is Desire